oopsmonk/documentation/getting-started/0.1/network/iota-networks.md

 #### Load balancer node

-This endpoint gives you access to a high-availability proxy server, which is running an IOTA node on the Devnet.
+This endpoint gives you access to a high-availability proxy server, which is running a node on the Devnet.

 Use the load balancer for sending transactions and requesting information about the ledger from the IOTA node.